How to pose like a Boss.

 It sounds painfully obvious, you pose for a picture, you look in the lens.
-You'd be surprised at how many pictures I go trough where people are looking at themselves on the screen.
+You'd be surprised at how many pictures I go through where people are looking at themselves on the screen.
 I'm sure in the haste of things this seemed ideal (O.M.G my hair looks so fabulous right now) but the end result is a picture with drastically less presence.
 You (the subject) look out of place and your picture won’t be staying on your fridge's door for very long.

 Here's an example of what happens when everyone is looking into the lens.
 Magic.

 If you want to bring your "A" game, while posing, try looking on the horizon.
 Props help here, but when you immerse yourself and fully commit to whatever it is you're expressing, your picture will surely be a home run.

 #2 mistake - You're not filling the frame

 Look, let's be real here.
 You don't need a fancy degree in photography to know that filling the frame is important.
 I mean, come on, it's not rocket science.
 But apparently, some people need a reminder.
 So here it is: if you want to take a decent photo, make sure you fill the damn frame.